 The next step requires you to complete five Heroic Strikes with the IKELOS hand cannon equipped, which can be tough since the recommended Power level for those activities has been upped to 350 in Warmind.
 To complete the step, you need the hand cannon equipped at all times from the start, so make sure you’ve got it ready to go before you start the activity, just to be safe.
 Since you’ve got a Milestone for completing Heroic Strikes, you can knock out both requirements at the same time if you’ve saved it up until now.

-Another caveat here: as of May 11, 2018, there seems to be a bug associated with this step — at least on PlayStation 4.
+Another caveat here: As of February 10, 2021, there seems to be a bug associated with this step — at least on PlayStation 4.
 We found that several of the Heroic Strikes we completed didn’t count toward the quest for no discernible reason.
 Specifically (and anecdotally), it seemed like strikes from Destiny 2‘s base game counted toward the requirement, but the new strikes added in Warmind did not (we didn’t end up doing any strikes from Curse of Osiris).
 Then again, the last strike we completed, Nessus’ “Exodus Crash,” counted twice, so who knows.

 Your next step is a two-parter that takes you back to Mars.
 First, you’ll need to find and unlock 15 Sleeper Nodes — those diamond-shape caches — scattered around Mars.
 Remember those Resonate Stems we told you to hoard?
 You’ll need them now to make Override Frequencies.
 You’ll need to collect 60 Resonate Stems to make all the Frequencies you require, so get cracking.